-May is Skin Cancer Awareness Month and a time to check your body for signs of this common and preventable disease.
 Nearly 5 million people in the U.S. will be diagnosed with a form of skin cancer this year, according to the American Cancer Society.
+May is Skin Cancer Awareness Month and the first Monday in May is Melanoma Monday, a day dedicated to raising awareness for Melanoma prevention and treatment.

 Skin cancer is the most common type of cancer in the U.S., and with different forms and situations, there are also different treatments.